 I want to use Free Fillable Forms.
 Where can I learn about it?

-A separate FAQs page detailing information for the Free Fillable Forms option is available here.
+A separate Free Fillable Forms FAQs page exists provides details for the Free Fillable Forms option.

 What options do I have with Paid e-File?

-The list of approved software vendors is available here.
+The list of approved e-File software vendors is available.

 Many of these programs charge a small fee and can be purchased online or over the counter.

 Where do I go for help if I have questions with the e-File software?